I am in Norway / applying from Norway

 Collective protection means that UDI does not assess the need for protection individually but gives collective protection to Ukrainians and their family members fleeing the war in Ukraine.
 This ensures that Ukrainians fleeing the war will get the help they need faster.

 The time-limited permit is granted for one year at a time, but may be extended for up to three years.
-The permit does not form the basis for a permanent residence permit during these three years.
-After three years, it is possible to obtain a new temporary permit which forms the basis for a permanent residence permit.
-UDI must make an individual assessment of who this applies to.
+The permit does not form the basis for a permanent residence permit.
+The Immigration Act has a provision that a temporary permit which forms the basis for permanent residence can be granted after the period of collective protection.
+However, it is the government that decides whether this provision will be implemented.
+UDI cannot say anything more about this.

 Ukrainians who are granted collective protection do not receive refugee status and refugee travel documents.
 Information about rights and obligations when granted collective protection.